Chain Letters

-Chain Letters was a British television game show produced by Tyne Tees and Barry & Enright Productions.
-The show was recorded at their City Road studios in Newcastle Upon Tyne and first broadcast on ITV in the United Kingdom from 7 September 1987 to 6 July 1990, then again from 2 January 1995 to 25 April 1997.
+Chain Letters is a British television game show produced by Tyne Tees and Barry & Enright Productions.
+The show was recorded at their City Road studios in Newcastle upon Tyne and first broadcast on ITV in the United Kingdom from 7 September 1987 to 6 July 1990, then again from 2 January 1995 to 25 April 1997.

 Three contestants competed to win money by changing letters in given words to form new words.
 The show's original host was Jeremy Beadle, followed by Andrew O'Connor, Allan Stewart, Ted Robbins, Vince Henderson and Dave Spikey.

 A computer named Wordsworth generated words and checked their validity, and occasionally provided the host with definitions of unusual words that came up during the game.

 Gameplay

 Round 1 – Chain Letters

 The first round was entitled Chain Letters (Make a Chain in the final series).
 Each contestant chose one of four hidden four-letter words and had 45 seconds to create as long a chain as possible by changing one letter at a time.
 Proper nouns or plurals were not allowed, and the contestant could not change the same letter position on consecutive plays (so SALE to MALE to MILE was allowed, but SALE to MALE to TALE was not).

 Each valid word added £5 to the contestant's score.
 Words had to appear in the Longman Dictionary of the English Language (Chambers English Dictionary in later series) to be valid.
 At each step, the contestant had to call out both the letter being changed and its replacement, then say and spell the new word.
 If a word was invalid, the letter change was undone.